Get exclusive member benefits & effect social change. Join Today

 You may be given a general anesthesia that will put you to sleep during the surgery.
 This is usually done if your Achilles tendon is damaged and your doctor needs to fix it.

 After surgery, it will take up to eight weeks for you to completely heal.
 Your doctor will likely give you a boot or cast to protect your foot.
-You may also need to use crutches for a few days.
+You may also need to use crutches for a few days or weeks.

 The cut will have to remain bandaged for at least seven days.
 Within two weeks, your stitches will be removed.
 Your doctor may want to get an X-ray of your foot on follow-up visits to ensure that it’s healing properly.

-You can lower your risk of developing Haglund’s deformity by taking care of your feet.
-Try to:
+You can lower your risk of developing Haglund’s deformity by taking care of your feet:

 With proper treatment, your pain should go away.
 While some people may see their symptoms reappear, taking the precautions listed above will help reduce your chances of getting Haglund’s deformity again.